auval/AndroidWorkshop/README.md

   - you can now jump between them using:
       - git checkout 2  (..or 2.1)
 - git add .
-  - adds all unstaged files to your local git index
+  - adds all un-staged files to your local git index

 ### Lesson #3